UniMath/agda-unimath/src/foundation/equivalences.lagda.md

   map-eq-transpose-equiv' {x} {y} = map-equiv (eq-transpose-equiv' x y)
 ```

-It is sometimes useful to consider paths `y ＝ e x` instead of `e x ＝ y`, so we
+It is sometimes useful to consider identifications `y ＝ e x` instead of
-include an inverted equivalence for that as well.
+`e x ＝ y`, so we include an inverted equivalence for that as well.

 ```agda
   eq-transpose-equiv-inv :